Make an Emergency Plan

 Preparing Yourself At Home

-Exterior: Keep lawns trimmed, leaves raked, and roof and rain gutters free of debris.
+Keep lawns trimmed, leaves raked, and roof and rain gutters free of debris.
 Remove any dead wood, debris, and low tree branches within 5 yards of houses.
 Trim out shrubs and trees within 10 yards.
 If possible, store flammable materials in metal containers at least 10 yards away from house and wood fences.
-Get rid of any flammable material that isn’t needed and store firewood 10 yards from house.
+Get rid of any flammable material that isn't needed and store firewood 10 yards from house.
 Landscape property with fire resistant plants and vegetation.
-Go to bewaterwise.com for lists of fire resistant plants.
+Visit the BeWaterWise Website for lists of fire resistant plants.
 Of course, nothing is fireproof, including plants, as the 2003 firestorms showed.
 But is it possible to have plants that save water and protect against fire at the same time?
 Absolutely.